rancher/docs/content/rancher/v2.x/en/catalog/apps/_index.md

 3. Find the application that you want to launch, and then click **View Details**.

-4. (Optional) Review the detailed descriptions, which are derived from the Helm chart readme.
+4. (Optional) Review the detailed descriptions, which comes from the Helm chart's `README`.

 5. Under **Configuration Options** enter a **Name**.
 By default, this name is also used to create a Kubernetes namespace for the application.